Astelor/project-kyber/instruction.md

 - 04: output ready
 - 05: outputing...
 - 06: I've finished the output!

+- 10: sequence 1, for command 1 finished
+- 20: sequence 2, for command 2 finished

  > keep the sequencing internal?
  > -> when the command is present, act on the sequence?